-This problem has already been mentioned in connection with the original computer simulation and worst fears were justified as soon as the stf began to operate.
-In its simplest form the problem was that the main engines were not powerful enough to reverse the propellers from 'ahead' speeds of more than about six knots, without stalling.
+Violent manoeuvring-This problem has already been mentioned in connection with the original computer simulation and worst fears were justified as soon as the STF began to operate.
+In its simplest form, the problem was that the main engines were not powerful enough to reverse the propellers from ahead speeds of more than about six knots, without stalling.
 Two associated problems, however, came to light as soon as evaluation commenced, and they had to be solved before the main stalling problem could be tackled.

-Engine power at low revs

-Although the Deltic engines developed their specified power at full revolutions, the power available at clutch engagement speed was only a fraction of what had been expected.
+Engine power at low revolutions-Although the Deltic engines developed their specified power at full revolutions, the power available at clutch engagement speed was only a fraction of what had been expected.
 In order to correct this, a faster scavenge blower was fitted which employed a higher gear drive ratio; and the governor characteristic was adjusted to restore the required performance at the upper end of the power range.
 This modification was checked by the simulation prior to fitting, and was shown still to fall short of the complete answer to the stalling problem.
+Clutch equalization-Although the propellers are handed the engines are not and, hence, when the ship is going ahead, one engine is effectively 'going astern'- or rather using the astern gear train.
+When shaft reversal took place, the clutching times for the two engines were significantly different and they had to be equalized since the first engine to go astern took all the load and stalled, the second following suit soon afterwards.